Generalized semiconfined harmonic oscillator model with a position-dependent effective mas: Introduction

 \section{Introduction}

-As it is well known, considering a position-dependent mass (PDM) instead of a constant one in the Schr\"odinger equation plays an important role in many physical problems, such as the study of electronic properties of semiconductor heterostructures \cite{bastard, weisbuch}, quantum wells and quantum dots \cite{serra, harrison}, helium clusters \cite{barranco}, graded crystals \cite{geller}, quantum liquids \cite{arias}, metal clusters \cite{puente}, nuclei \cite{ring, bonatsos}, nanowire clusters \cite{willatzen}, and neutron stars \cite{chamel}.
-The interest in the Schr\"odinger equation in a PDM context is also reinforced by its known equivalence \cite{cq04} with two other unconventional Schr\"odinger equations, namely those based on the use of deformed commutation relations or the replacement of the Euclidean space by a curved one.
-The former plays a role in theories wherein nonzero minimal uncertainties in position and/or momentum occur \cite{kempf, hinrichsen}, as suggested by several investigations in string theory and quantum gravity \cite{witten}.
-The latter dates back to the work of Schr\"odinger himself \cite{schro} and since then has given rise to manu studies (see, e.g., \cite{kalnins96, kalnins97}).
+There is much interest in the Schr\"odinger equation wherein the constant mass is replaced by a position-dependent mass (PDM), because the latter has many applications in problems occurring in several fields of physics \cite{bastard, weisbuch, serra, harrison, barranco, geller, arias, puente, ring, bonatsos, willatzen, chamel}.
+As it has been shown \cite{cq04} that the PDM Schr\"odinger equation is equivalent to two other unconventional Schr\"odinger equations, namely the Schr\"odinger equation resulting from the use of deformed commutation relations \cite{kempf, hinrichsen, witten}, as well as that in curved space \cite{schro, kalnins96, kalnins97}, this has reinforced the interest in its study.
 As a consequence, much attention has been devoted to finding exact solutions of PDM Schr\"odinger equations because they may provide a conceptual understanding of some physical phenomena, as well as a testing ground for some approximation schemes.
 The generation of PDM and potential pairs leading to such exact solutions has been achieved by various methods (see, e.g., \cite{cq06} and references quoted therein).
 One of the most powerful techniques for such a purpose consists in applying a point canonical transformation (PCT) to an exactly solvable constant-mass Schr\"odinger equation \cite{bagchi, cq09}.
 Recently, such an approach has proved its efficiency again by providing a straightforward generalization \cite{cq21} of a harmonic oscillator model wherein both the mass and the angular frequency are dependent on the position \cite{jafarov20a}.
 The purpose of the present paper is to re-examine a new model of semiconfined harmonic oscillator with a mass that varies with position, which has the striking property of having the same spectrum as the standard harmonic oscillator model \cite{jafarov21a}.
 By using the PCT method, we plan to prove that one can find a family of PDM and semiconfined potential pairs corresponding to such a spectrum and to which the original PDM and semiconfined harmonic oscillator pair belongs.
 The paper is organized as follows.
 In Sec.~2, the model of \cite{jafarov21a} is reviewed and shown to be derivable by applying the PCT technique to the constant-mass isotonic oscillator model \cite{weissman, zhu}.
 In Sec.~3, an extension of the model is proposed by starting from a more general PDM and determining the associated semiconfined potential.
-Finally, Sec.~4 contains the conclusion.
+Finally, Sec.~4 contains some comments.